 MH@H Books is the publishing imprint of Mental Health @ Home.
-I’m Ashley L. Peterson, BScPharm, BSN, MPN, and I write books about mental illness aimed at both people who live with mental illness and those who want to support us.
-I do this by combining my knowledge and experience as a mental health nurse and former pharmacist with my lived experience as a person with major depressive disorder.
+I’m Ashley L. Peterson, and I write books about mental illness aimed at both people who live with mental illness and those who want to support us.
+I do this by combining my personal and professional experience and knowledge of mental illness and its treatment.

-My books take the same pragmatic, cut-though-the-BS tone that you’ll find here on the MH@H blog.
+My books take the same pragmatic, candid, cut-though-the-BS tone that you’ll find here on the MH@H blog.

 Published Titles from Mental Health @ Home Books